hi-swapx/docs/sdk/v3/guides/01-background.md

 - **Wallet Extension**: If you are connecting to a wallet browser extension, these wallets embed a source directly into the Javascript window object as `window.ethereum`.
 This object surfaces information about the user's wallets and provides the ability to communicate with the connected chain.
 Importantly for our examples, it can be used with `ethers.js` to construct a provider.

-## SwapX's Runnable Examples

-Each guide is accompanied and driven by [runnable examples](https://github.com/SwapX/examples/tree/main/v3-sdk) using React to provide a basic UI for interacting with the example.
-Each examples provides relevant options such as running against a local blockchain or connecting to the Ethereum mainnet directly.
-You also have the option of using a wallet extension which can be connected to either environment.

-Inputs and environment settings are configured in each example's `config.ts` and allows for simple setup and configuration.

 ### Developing and Testing